david415/hidden-tahoe-backup/README.md

 with metadata for performing backup and restore operations.

 I'm looking forward to implementing several other Tahoe-LAFS backup systems for Tails.
 I think they will each have their own advantages.
-Clearly this system's advantage will be the ability to reduce the complexity of data retrieval to a passphrase and information about where to find the encrypted manifest.
+Clearly this system's advantage is the ability to reduce the complexity of data retrieval to a passphrase and information about where to find the encrypted manifest.